 Every year we produce a pantomime, a summer show, and run workshops for youngsters from primary 1 upwards, sometimes there is an extra production slotted in also.

-Some of our former members have gone on to make Drama Music or Dance their career after more formal training at institutes like Aberdeen University, The Royal Conservatoire, MGA, Telford College, Trinity College and the London College of Music.
+Some of our former members have gone on to make Drama, Music or Dance their career after more formal training at institutes like University of West London, Aberdeen University, The Royal Conservatoire of Scotland, MGA, Telford College, Trinity College and the London College of Music.

-We will continue to encourage young people in the Arts hoping to give them a pleasurable interest even if not a future career.
+We will continue to encourage young people in the Arts hoping to give them a pleasurable interest even if not a helping hand to a future career.

 President – Lynne McPherson Treasurer – John Gibson Secretary – Alice Irvine